Chlorophyll c: Chlorophyll c_{3}

-Chlorophyll c_{3} is a form of chlorophyll c found in microalga Emiliania huxleyi, identified in 1989.
+Chlorophyll c_{3} is a form of chlorophyll c found in microalga Emiliania huxleyi, identified in 1989 by Shirley Jeffrey.

 Its absorption maxima are around 452, 585, 625 nm and 452, 585, 627 nm in diethyl ether and acetone respectively.

 Biosynthesis

-Chlorophyll c synthesis branches off early from the typical Chlorophyllide synthesis pathway, after divinylprotochlorophyllide (DV-PChlide) is formed.
+Chlorophyll c synthesis branches off early from the typical chlorophyllide synthesis pathway, after divinylprotochlorophyllide (DV-PChlide) is formed.
 It has been established that DV-PChlide and MV-PChlide are processed directly by a 17^{1} oxidase (CHLC, chlorophyll c synthase) into Chl c_{2} and Chl c_{1}, respectively.

 The 17^{1} oxidtion was proposed to proceed by "hydroxylation of the 17-propionate reside at the 17^{1}-position and successive dehydration to the 17-acrylate residue."

 An 8-vinyl reductase (elaborating on the promiscuous behavior of ferredoxin-type 3,8-divinyl chlorophyllide reductase) could also convert Chl c_{2} into Chl c_{1}.
 The two steps could be swapped for the same effect.